Mortgage Rates Tick Up to One-Month High | Today, July 14, 2026

 Here’s a snapshot of the state of play as this article was published.
 The data mostly compares to roughly the same time the business day before, so much of the movement will often have happened in the previous session.

-- Major stock indexes rose this morning.
-(Bad for mortgage rates.)
+• Major stock indexes dropped this morning.
+(Good for mortgage rates.)
 When investors sell shares and move into bonds, bond purchases can push prices up and yields down, potentially easing mortgage rates.

-- CNN Business Fear & Greed Index decreased to 60.3 from 61.2 out of 100.
+• CNN Business Fear & Greed Index decreased to 43.7 from 49.5 out of 100.
 (Good for mortgage rates.)
-“Greed” suggests investors are seeking safety, supporting bond prices.
+“Fear” suggests investors are seeking safety, supporting bond prices.

 *A movement of less than $20 on gold prices or 40 cents on oil prices is a change of 1% or less.
 So we only count meaningful differences as good or bad for mortgage rates.